hiveml/simple-ml-serving/README.md

 This post goes over a quick and dirty way to deploy a trained machine learning model to production.

-Read this if: You've successfully trained a ML model using an ML framework such as Tensorflow or Caffe that you would like to put up as a demo, preferably sooner rather than later, and you prefer lighter solutions rather than spinning up an entire tech stack.
+Read this if: You've successfully trained an ML model using a framework such as Tensorflow or Caffe that you would like to put up as a demo, preferably sooner rather than later, and you prefer lighter solutions rather than spinning up an entire tech stack.

 Reading time: 10-15 mins